Getting Started

 Graphs

 Graphs need to be exported as JPEG or TIF images and submitted as figures.
 Graphs and line drawings need to be a minimum of 1000 dpi.
 Graphs should include clearly labeled error bars described in the figure legend.
-The authors must state whether a number that follows the ± sign is a standard error (SEM) or a standard deviation (SD).
+The authors must state whether a number that follows the ± sign is a standard error (SE) or a standard deviation (SD).
 The number of independent data points (N) represented in a graph must be indicated in the legend.
 Numerical axes on graphs should go to 0, except for log axes.

 Supplementary material